bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <v-click>

-## License Plate Recoginition Service will now send back error codes, if an error happens and the UI will need to display the error message.
+## The OCR Service will now send back error codes, if an error happens and the UI will need to display the error message.

 </v-click>

 <!--
-- Okay.. so we got that working now and I feel like we ar ein a much better state.
+- Okay.. so we got that working now and I feel like we are in a much better state.
 - Few months later, product management comes back with some requirements for this feature.

 Here are the requirements

+- [click] The OCR Service will now send back error codes, if an error happens and the UI will need to display the error message.

 -->